Rotational/IHN Shelter Program

 "Our ultimate goal is to help people end their homelessness.
 The Street Needs Assessment is a new tool that we will use to help us achieve this goal." -Phil Brown

 Our Day Center

-Our Day Center and headquarters at 65A Washington Avenue, Oxford, NJ 07863 is an old Presbyterian Manse and comfortable space for families to be during the day.
-Many families use this space while they are searching for employment, or when they are not working or attending appointments in the community.
-Families can rest, do laundry, cook, store food and personal belongings, access the internet, phone, and a physical mailing address, meet with the Housing Stability Case Managers, take care of their children, and be a family!
+Our Day Center was a comfortable space families used during the day while they were searching for employment, or when they were not working or attending appointments in the community.
+Families could rest, do laundry, cook, store food and personal belongings, access the internet, phone, and a physical mailing address, meet with the Housing Stability Case Managers, take care of their children, and be a family!

 Family Promise has provided shelter and opportunities to over 110 families people since opening in July 2008.
 About 80% of the families completing the program have successfully attained stable housing.

 Our 11 Host Congregations and 10 Support Congregations are active participants.
 All congregations have capable volunteer coordinators who actively recruit and organize their trained who provide direct guest services.

 These volunteers have contributed countless volunteer hours of service!
 The IHN shelter program would not be in operation without them.
 From July 2008 until December 31, 2018 these volunteers helped to provide 22,127 bed nights and 66,381 meals..

 Our Family Day Center was full of warm, comfortable furnishings, and is a safe haven for families during the day and on the weekends.

 Social service agencies actively work together to coordinate service delivery and address homelessness.
 FPWC has taken a leadership role in the provision of homelessness prevention and rapid re-housing programming and is an active partner in our local continuum of care, the Tri-County CoC – Warren/Hunterdon/Sussex Counties.